murgurgulor/the-murgurgu-lore/src/site/notes/Liminal Horror/How to Play the Game.md

 ### Conditions
 There are a two Conditions of note that influence your character.

-- **Fatigue** can be gained in various ways, as a result of the narrative or failed Saves on strenuous activities.
+- **Fatigue** can be gained in various ways, as a result of the narrative or of failed Saves on strenuous activities.
 Each instance of Fatigue occupies one Inventory Slot.
 A full night's rest removes one Fatigue.
 - **Deprived** is gained from being deprived of sufficient food, drink, and rest.
 When you're Deprived, you can't recover HP or Ability Score Damage.
 If you're Deprived for more than 24 hours, you gain one instance of Fatigue for every day you're Deprived thereafter.